tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

     rect( mouseX,mouseY, pmouseX,pmouseY )
 {% endhighlight %}

-The background now changes colour as you move towards different corners; the x mouse position shifts the hues while the y position adjusts the saturation.
-Rectangles appear as you move the mouse about then fade progressively as the frames advance.
-The [`noCursor()`](https://py.processing.org/reference/noCursor.html) function hides the mouse pointer in the display window.
+The background now changes colour as you move towards different corners; the *x* mouse position shifts the hues while the *y* position adjusts the saturation.
+Colourful rectangles appear as you move the mouse about then fade progressively as the frames advance.
+The [`noCursor()`](https://py.processing.org/reference/noCursor.html) function hides the mouse pointer while it is over the display window.

 <figure>
   <img src="{{ site.url }}/img/pitl07/mouse-interaction-squares.png" />
 </figure>

-The right- and centre-click functions should still be operational so that you can increase the size of the squares by adjusting the stroke weight.
+The right- and centre-click functions should still be operational so that you can increase the size of the squares as you would adjust the stroke weight.

 ### Paint App